What are scenario-based interview questions?

 Keep in mind that if the situation or scenario-based question is hypothetical (‘how would you…’) you can still answer it using a real life example from your past.

-For more interview advice, check out our blog.
+For more interview process advice, check out our blog.
 Recently we covered the what motivates you interview question and of course, we have also covered the top 10 most common interview questions and how to answer them.

 We also have a range of articles covering interviews for specific professions, including: